Zyrox-client/Zyrox-gimkit-client/README.md

 <br>

-If you have any questions or feature requests leave them [here](https://github.com/Zyrox-client/Zyrox-gimkit-client/issues/new).
+If you have any questions or feature requests leave them [here](https://github.com/Zyrox-client/Zyrox-gimkit-client/issues/new).\
+Or on the GreasyFork feedback page [here](https://greasyfork.org/en/scripts/572408-zyrox-client-gimkit/feedback).

 ## Files
+- `zyrox-base.js`: The main userscript file.
 - `example.js`: Reference/example userscript hacked client.
-- `zyrox-base.js`: The main userscript file.
-- `classic-logger.js`: Packet logger helper for classic-mode auto-answer development (Colyseus/2D).
+- `packetsniffer.js`: A packet sniffer debug utility tool, with decoding for both blueboat and colyseus modes, made for developing more utlities/modules.
 <br>

 ## Roadmap/todo